zudwalex/mongoose/docs/README.md

 - `fn_data` - an arbitrary pointer, which will be passed as `fn_data` when an event handler is called.
 This pointer is also stored in a connection structure as `c->fn_data`

+Note: this function does not connect to peer, it allocates required resources and starts connect process.
+Once peer is really connected `MG_EV_CONNECT` event is sent to connection event handler.

 Usage example: